nujabes403/generator-klay-dapp/generators/app/templates/tutorial/7-deploy-contract.md

 ```

 You can specify which contract code will you deploy in your `contracts/` directory.
-At first, you should import your contract file (`Count.sol`) in this file through `const Count = artifats.require('./Count.sol')`
+At first, you should import your contract file (`Count.sol`) in this file through `const Count = artifacts.require('./Count.sol')`
 And use `deployer` to deploy your contract, through `deployer.deploy(Count)`.
 Actually, it is enough to deploy your contract.
 However, if you want to add some logic after deploying your contract, use `.then()`.
 We want to store deployed contracts' ABI and address.  `fs` node.js module make it possible to save it as a file. (`fs.writeFile(filename, content, callback)`)
 Through this additional logic, we can save our deployed contract's address and ABI to our directory (`deployedABI` and `deployedAddress`).

-For further information about `artifacts.`, try visit truffle document site, https://truffleframework.com/docs/truffle/getting-started/running-migrations#artifacts-require-
+For further information about `artifacts.`, visit truffle document site, https://truffleframework.com/docs/truffle/getting-started/running-migrations#artifacts-require-

 ### 3) Deploy
 You need KLAY for deploying contract.
 There are 2 different methods to receive testnet KLAY.